faiyankhan/DOM-Practice/README.md

 - Subtraction: Subtract one number from another.
 - Multiplication: Multiply two numbers.
 - Responsive Design: The interface is designed to work across different device sizes.

+## Technology Stack

+- HTML: For the structure of the web application.
+- CSS: For styling and layout of the interface.
+- JavaScript: To handle the calculation logic and user input.